What We Believe

 What does this mean?

 All of us come from different backgrounds and cultures where we have developed preferences which are called non-essential beliefs.
-These are beliefs that we hold very dear because it is what we have learned to become accustomed to.
-Because of this we may differ in our opinion on certain topics and we can both still be right.
+These are beliefs that we hold very dear because it is what we have learned to become accustomed to, and because of this, we will sometimes differ in our opinion on certain topics.
 The non-essential beliefs can be found in the style of Christian music we listen to, in the type of clothes we wear to church and in the translation of scripture we read.
 Whatever your preference, it must never bring division in the body of Christ.

 List of essential beliefs